mikeyEcology/random_code/garmin/README.md

 ### Look at variables of interest
 I selected some ideas for `x_variable` and `y_variable`, but you can modify these as you want.
 To see all potential variables, type `colnames(df)` into the console.
+\

+# Do you want to use AI to advance your business?
+See how Quantitative Science Consulting, LLC (QSC) can help.
+Find us at [QSC.earth](https://www.qsc.earth/) and on [Linkedin](https://www.linkedin.com/company/quantitative-science-consulting/).
+This tutorial and script were created by QSC Scientists.